•

 Format

-Articles should consist of the following sections: Introduction, Literature Review and Hypothesis Development (only literature review for qualitative research), Research Method, Result and Analysis, Conclusion, and Reference.
+Articles should include the following sections: Introduction, Literature Review, and Hypothesis Development (the Hypothesis Development section is not required for qualitative research), Research Method, Result and Analysis, Conclusion, and Reference.
 Acknowledgement (if any) should be placed after the Conclusion and before the Reference.

 1. Written on A4 paper size with 12pt font size and double line spacing, except for direct quotations which should be typed using single line spacing and indented style.